5 Natural Ways to Survive the Spring Allergy Season

 - Acupuncture.
 Research published in the Annals of Internal Medicine showed that acupuncture may relieve symptoms from hay fever, including nasal congestion and watery eyes.

 - Essential oils.
 Some allergy sufferers have found relief from essential oil treatments using peppermint and eucalyptus oils.
 One study found that peppermint oil can relax the smooth muscles that help prevent coughing and other discomforts of the respiratory system.
 A separate study discovered that eucalyptus oil significantly relieved symptoms associated with infections of the upper respiratory system.

 - Steam Rooms/Showers.
-While steam therapy may seem an out-of-the-box solution for possible allergy relief, it’s actually an ancient natural therapy used around the world for centuries to address a number of physical issues.
+While steam therapy may seem an out-of-the-box solution for possible allergy-like symptom relief, it’s actually an ancient natural therapy used around the world for centuries to address a number of physical issues.
 From Russian banyas to Japanese onsens, thermal steam baths have been popular with far-flung cultures seeking better health and vitality.

 Science is now catching up to what these disparate communities knew instinctively: steam therapy works for them.
 Here’s what it can do for allergy sufferers.

 A Rigorous Study on Steam Use and Allergies